-2) In relation to the point above, if you pause your ads while your competition runs theirs, you will be disadvantaged in the long term as you scramble to regain your old position, let alone improve upon it.
+In relation to the point above, if you pause your ads while your competition runs theirs, you will be disadvantaged in the long term as you scramble to regain your old position, let alone improve upon it.

 What I mean by this is that if you pause your ads, you no longer show, in turn relinquishing your place to your competition.
 What commonly happens is that your competition can take that position from you, probably for cheaper than what you paid for it -- given there is less competition.
 In turn, they are building history and ad rank with Google in that particular position for that particular cost per click.
 When Christmas is over and you re-enter the race, you will need to spend the time and money to gain back your old spot, which can take weeks or even months depending on how competitive your keywords are.

-3) Pausing your ads can have a negative effect on your AdRank and can undo the good work put into your campaign throughout the year.
+Pausing your ads can have a negative effect on your AdRank and can undo the good work put into your campaign throughout the year.
 Putting a hold on your ads mean you have to spend time and money on regaining your ad rank, position and history with Google in order to gain your old position for the lowest possible click cost.
 As previously mentioned, if your competition does not pause, then they are in fact benefiting from you being out of the race and it becomes even harder.

-4) Over this time, even if you are shutting down, is the perfect time to be looking at the month ahead.
+Over this time, even if you are shutting down, is the perfect time to be looking at the month ahead.
 You can use the search volume over Christmas to build a pipeline of work for when you return -- which makes a lot of sense.
-The last thing you want to do is come back to work in January to an empty inbox and no voice mails from clients looking for your service/products in the new-year.
+The last thing you want to do is come back to work in January to an empty inbox and no voice mails from clients looking for your service/products in the new year.

 To help build this pipeline, all you need to do is run ads to a landing page explaining that the business is shut until the first week in January and you will make their enquiry a priority upon your return.
 This sets the expectation with your customer, lets them know what is happening from your end, and more often than not, you will find they are happy to wait to be seen to.

-5) While you and your business have time off over Christmas, so do your customers.
+While you and your business have time off over Christmas, so do your customers.
 Trends data shows that over this period search volume increases.
-This means that as people have time off, they are still searching products or services they might need in the New Year.
+This means that as people have time off, they are still searching for products or services they might need in the New Year.
 If you’re maintaining your position on Google over this period you can be gaining valuable clicks at a time when people have the time to look into and research your business.

 So how do we combat this?
 It’s fair to say that you may not want to keep your ads running at a full budget and full schedule for this time, but there is nothing to say you can’t reduce your ad schedule or budget to keep Google’s algorithms busy.
-Lets say you have a $1.50 cost per click, there is nothing wrong with reducing your budget to $1.50 per day.
-In theory you will still get one click per day, but what is important is that you still get impressions.
+Let's say you have a $1.50 cost per click, there is nothing wrong with reducing your budget to $1.50 per day.
+In theory, you will still get one click per day, but what is important is that you still get impressions.
 With this, Google sees that you’re still active.
 They see that you have your hat in the ring and will continue to show your ads.
-Once you get your one click for the day, your ads stop running but the benefit is that you have unbroken history with Google.
+Once you get your one click for the day, your ads stop running but the benefit is that you have an unbroken history with Google.

-Not only that, if your competition do jump out of the race over Christmas, you will probably find that you can test strategies such as measuring the quality of the traffic that comes in through a higher ad position without having to spend any extra money.
+Not only that, if your competition does jump out of the race over Christmas, you will probably find that you can test strategies such as measuring the quality of the traffic that comes in through a higher ad position without having to spend any extra money.